-To characterize the light yield uniformity of the LBNL panel, Prototype 1, and Prototype 2, a collimated $^{60}$Co source was placed at the center of each mini-module of the Prototype 1 and 2 panels, and at 16 uniformly-spaced positions across the LBNL panel.
-The counts were normalized to the highest number of counts for the module being tested, so the comparison between different prototypes is fair.
+To characterize the light collection uniformity of the LBNL Panel, Prototype 1, and Prototype 2, a collimated $^{60}$Co source is placed at the center of each mini-module of the Prototype 1 and 2 panels, and at 16 uniformly-spaced positions across the LBNL Panel.
 For Prototype 2, a single 1\,cm thick panel was characterized.
-Data was taken for 5 minutes at each position of the source for the LBNL panel and for 2 minutes for Prototypes 1 and 2.
-The variations in light yield for each location of the $^{60}$Co source are shown in figure~\ref{MVLightCollectionHeatMap}.
+Data was taken for 5 minutes at each position of the source for the LBNL Panel and for 2 minutes for Prototypes 1 and 2.
+The ADC\textsubscript{LG} output from each source location is normalized to that of the source location that produced the highest number of counts in a given module, allowing for comparison between prototypes.
+The variations in light collection for each location of the $^{60}$Co source are shown in figure~\ref{MVLightCollectionHeatMap}.

-The summation represents the total number of $^{60}$Co events observed by all mini-modules the 2-minute data-taking interval.
-The LBNL panel is not physically segmented, so the summation represents the number of events detected by the PMT for the whole panel.
-Although this summation includes muon and gamma events, we can assume their respective fluxes to be uniform over time and to not represent a source of bias in our analysis.
-The source location with the highest summed ADC counts was used to normalize all other locations.
-The statistical error on all of the data points is less than 1\%.
-For Prototype 1, the light yield was the most uniform.
-The average normalized number of $^{60}$Co events was 0.97\,$\pm$ 0.02, where the error is the statistical uncertainty.
-For Prototype 2, the uniformity is slightly worse with an average of 0.87\,$\pm$ 0.06.
-The least uniform light yield was observed in the LBNL panel with an average of 0.83\,$\pm$ 0.09.
+To quantify the uniformity of the different panels, the total ADC\textsubscript{LG} spectrum is integrated for each data-taking interval (i.e., for each source location the total output from the panel was summed).
+The summation represents the total number of events observed by all mini-modules in the data-taking interval.
+The LBNL Panel is not physically segmented, so the summation represents the number of events detected by the PMT for the whole panel.
+Although this summation includes muon and gamma events in addition to the $^{60}$Co events, we can assume their respective fluxes to be uniform over time and to not represent a source of bias in our analysis.
+As described above, the source location with the largest sum of ADC\textsubscript{LG} counts is used to normalize all other locations.
+The statistical error is less than 1\% for all data points.
+Prototype 1 has the most uniform light collection.
+The average normalized number of $^{60}$Co events is 0.97\,$\pm$ 0.02, where the error is the statistical uncertainty.
+For Prototype 2, the uniformity is slightly worse with an average of 0.87\,$\pm$ 0.06 normalized $^{60}$Co events.
+The least uniform light collection was observed in the LBNL Panel with an average of 0.83\,$\pm$ 0.09 normalized $^{60}$Co events.